Call for a Free Estimate (704) 289-7792

 Close all connections, and connect circuits one at a time.
 It will reduce the load.
 Once everything is done, return to each room and repeatedly switch it on or off.
 This will reveal faulty electrical wiring or loose outlet and can cause problems in the wiring.

-Also, most homes have Ground Fault Circuit Interrupters or GFCI that can save you from electrocution you.
+Also, most homes have surge protectors or Ground Fault Circuit Interrupters, (GFCI outlets) that can save you from electrocution you.
 Test it at least once a month.

 It’d be best to call a professional to do these tests and find overload problems in your breakers, wires, and circuits.

-Call For Help When You Detect A Burning Smell
+Call For Help When You Smell an Electrical Fire

-If any or all of the issues mentioned above happen to you, it’s time to shut down the power breaker for the house and call in a professional electrician to take a look.
+If any or all of the issues mentioned above happen to you, it’s time to shut down the power breaker for the house and call in a professional electrician to give you an electrical safety inspection.

 Also, NEVER use water to try to put out an electrical fire.
 It will only increase the risk of electrocution.
 Stick to the fire extinguisher.
 We can’t stress this enough.